illustrated geese holding various objects with hearts on them

 We like to think there's room for both...

-• Time, time, and more time: Think of all the support tasks volunteers are asked to perform – social media exposure, manning phones, spreading the word to others, and all the day-to-day activities that put some goose grease on the wheels of the organization.
-Whether it’s spreading the news about literacy, helping disadvantaged populations, or serving warm meals to hungry families, dedicated volunteers are at the front of the formation, happily and willingly donating their time to every incredible volunteer opportunity.
+Whether it’s spreading the word about literacy, helping disadvantaged populations, or serving warm meals to hungry families, dedicated volunteers are at the forefront of the effort, happily and willingly giving their time to every incredible opportunity.
 Even if your organization had the best grant writers in the world, you would never find enough money to pay them for all that time.
+Volunteers help with daily tasks, outreach, and community engagement, activities as varied as spotting a bird, studying an animal, or identifying animal tracks.
+Their efforts build relationships, foster understanding, and strengthen resilience within your organization.

-• Expertise you couldn’t afford: Speaking of things you couldn’t afford otherwise, look at all the experts who volunteer their time and expertise for fundraising, marketing, business, and administrative tasks.
-You couldn’t afford the six-figure salary of a CPA, but nonetheless, your organization can get the benefit of that experience without paying anything if you get one to volunteer for you – quite the lucky bargain!
+Speaking of things you couldn’t afford otherwise, look at all the experts who volunteer their time and expertise for fundraising, marketing, business, and administrative tasks.
+You couldn’t afford the six-figure salary of a CPA.
+Still, your organization can benefit from that experience without paying a cent if you get someone to volunteer for you – quite the lucky bargain!

-• Support for fundraising events: Community fundraising events can raise huge amounts of money, but they can cost a lot of money, too.
-You can lower your out-of-pocket costs by relying on a multitude of eager volunteer supporters to do everything from cook and serve food, set up chairs, organize fun activities, drive all over town, sell tickets, donate items, and on and on…
+You can lower your out-of-pocket costs by relying on a multitude of eager volunteers to do everything from cooking and serving food to setting up chairs, organizing fun activities, driving all over town, selling tickets, donating items, and on and on…

-• And, yes, money, too: The vast majority of nonprofit volunteers don’t just support you with time; they support you with money, too.
-They’re the ones who will spend all day volunteering at your fundraising opportunity, and still buy tickets for themselves and their friends!
+The vast majority of nonprofit volunteers don’t just support you with time; they help you with money, too.
+They’re the ones who will spend all day assisting at your fundraising opportunity, and still buy tickets for themselves and their friends!
 (We love, love, love our volunteers!)

 POV: You to your amazing volunteers

-Ways To Boost Volunteer Recruitment
+Ways To Boost Environmental Volunteer Recruitment

-• What Should be Included in a Volunteer Recruitment Message?
 Here’s where you get to think like a marketer.
-You’ve got a “product” to sell – a volunteer opportunity with your nonprofit organization – and you need to convince prospective volunteers to “buy” it by signing up to help.
+You’ve got a “product” to sell – a volunteer opportunity with your charity – and you need to convince prospective participants to “buy” it by signing up to help.
 To communicate to your target audience, build a volunteer recruitment message that covers these components:

-3. Instill Desire: Tell your prospects just what makes volunteering with your organization so fulfilling, and motivate them to want to realize the same benefits for themselves.
-Show lots of pictures or videos of your most active volunteers, and include some testimonials where they speak right from the heart.
+Show lots of pictures or videos of your most active volunteers, and include some testimonials in which they speak from the heart.
 It’s not just about making people feel good about themselves - it’s about connecting with like-minded people who have the same hopes for the world that you do!

 The first step to getting volunteers moving?
 Tell them exactly what to do.

-• Have A Volunteer Onboarding Process: We could go on and on about this one - and we have!
-Your volunteer recruitment efforts actually worked, and you’ve got people ready and eager to help – now what?
-You’ve got to have a plan in place to get them up and flying, so they’ll want to stick around.
-Make it easy to sign-up, provide training to help them get to know more about your organization, and give them the opportunity to make meaningful connections with current volunteers or members of the community your organization is helping.
-Not only can you build excitement, you can also improve volunteer retention with thoughtful interactive experiences for onboarding.
-Here's a simple Goosechase Experience template you can customize for your own needs.
-It includes Missions for volunteers to get to know each other and your organization, while collecting some important data in the process.
+Make it easy to sign up, provide training to help them learn more about your organization, and allow them to make meaningful connections with current volunteers or community members your organization is helping.
+Not only can you build excitement, but you can also improve volunteer retention through thoughtful, interactive onboarding experiences.
+Here’s a simple Goosechase Experience template you can customize for your own needs.
+It includes Missions for volunteers to get to know each other and your organization while collecting essential data.

-• Offer A Range of Volunteer Opportunities: Some people are better at taking on certain responsibilities than others.
+Some people are better at taking on specific responsibilities than others.
 If you stick an introvert at the door to a community event, or an extrovert in the office, it’s going to be a bad experience all around, and you’re going to turn them both off from volunteering at your next event.
 Have a range of volunteer opportunities available, and find the best fit for each position.

-• Make Sure You Have a Volunteer Job Description: To help in matching supporters to your volunteer positions, have job descriptions available (not necessarily for helping at one-off events, but for your long-term support activities).
+To help match supporters to your volunteer positions, have job descriptions available (not just for one-off events, but also for your long-term support activities).
 Clearly identify the skills needed for the volunteer opportunity, and explain the tasks they will need to perform.

-• What is Micro Volunteering?
 Are you getting a lot of “I don’t have time” pushback to your volunteering requests?
 Micro volunteering might be a solution.
-This is volunteering that can be done in small bursts or short periods of time.
-Potential volunteers may be more likely to respond if they know they won’t have to make a big time commitment.
+This is volunteer work that can be done in small bursts or short periods.
+Potential volunteers may be more likely to respond if they know they won’t have to make a big-time commitment.

 Start small and go from there!